 Being able to both read and speak a new language as an adult can be truly taxing, and many people give up after a feeble initial try.
 But make a resolution to stick to it this year!
 Get Rosetta Stone, or just put your everyday phrases into Google translate until you have them down pat.

 But what language should you learn?
 You could try something practical like Spanish.
-Or you could choose a place in the world you’d love to visit and learn their national language.
+Or you could choose a place in the world youโd love to visit and learn their national language.
 Once you become fluent, reward yourself with a trip there!

 93. Take care of a plant.

 Seems simple enough, right?
 (Tell that to my poor peace lily.)
 You just water it, put it in the right amount of sunlight, and occasionally give it some fresh soil.
 But there are a lot of surprising benefits to caring for a plant!
+Plants can improve your mental health and immune system, increase productivity, and improve your air quality.
+Keeping one in your bedroom throughout the winter can help keep humidity higher, preventing your skin from drying out.

 In general, keeping a plant alive can give a little boost to your sense of pride and achievement, whether you realize it or not.
-So adopt a new green friend and make a New Year’s resolution to keep it alive all year (and beyond).
+So adopt a new green friend and make a New Yearโs resolution to keep it alive all year (and beyond).

 94. Make your bed every day.

-I struggle with this one a lot – but there’s no denying I love the way having a made-up bed makes me feel.
+I struggle with this one a lot โ but thereโs no denying I love the way having a made-up bed makes me feel.
 I walk through my bedroom at least half a dozen times a day, and walking past a neat-looking, decorated bed is very soothing to my anxiety.
 And in the evening, having my sheets straight and smooth waiting for me to slip into them is absolute bliss.
 I literally fall asleep faster!

-Resolving to make your bed doesn’t have to be a time-consuming chore every morning.
-If you don’t have the time or will to put a dozen pillows back into place every day, get rid of them!
-Just flip your pillow, smooth out your sheet, and pull up the comforter so it’s straight and smooth.
-You’ll be happy you did.
+Resolving to make your bed doesnโt have to be a time-consuming chore every morning.
+If you donโt have the time or will to put a dozen pillows back into place every day, get rid of them!
+Just flip your pillow, smooth out your sheet, and pull up the comforter so itโs straight and smooth.
+Youโll be happy you did.

 95. Surround yourself with good smells.

 Our sense of smell is truly amazing.
-Of course, it lets us know if something we’re about to eat is likely to be tasty or if the person next to us had beans last night for dinner.
+Of course, it lets us know if something weโre about to eat is likely to be tasty or if the person next to us had beans last night for dinner.
 But smell is also tightly associated with memories, and they can even have healing powers.

 Whether you diffuse essential oils, light candles, or spray perfumes and home fragrances, keep a stash of smell-goods in your home.
 You may find yourself more productive, relaxed, or even in less pain!